antmbraun/antological/content/blog/software/ci/index.md

 # Rest of the job steps...
 ```

-### Workflow thats calls the callable workflow.
+### Example workflow thats calls the callable workflow.
 This is placed in each site's repo.
 ```yaml
 name: Nightly dependency update
 # Nightly dependency update: This script automates the process of updating project dependencies.